When it comes to seniors and fall-related injuries, the numbers are sobering…

 - Install adjustable height shower heads.
 Not only can you remove the shower head and adjust its height, you can also utilize it as a vertical railing to hold on to

-- Place double-sided tape on the bottom of bathroom maps to avoid slips
+- Place double-sided tape on the bottom of bathroom mats to avoid slips and loose edges

 Stairs & Walkways